 Beards are one of the most masculine and dominant part of a man’s appearance.
 Even though it has been known to be the most eye-catching part of a man, it’s not just for show.
 Beards have been proven to possess many medical benefits as well.
 Research has shown that almost 95% of UV rays from the sun are blocked by the beards, as well as filtering all the dust particles to reduce asthma and allergy symptoms.
 So the thicker the beard, the better.
 Which goes to say that beards need love too.

-However, beards are mostly attributed with Asian men, Muslims in particular, where beards are an integral part of their religion as well.
-They’re the key factor that distinguishes them from the rest.
-The association between Islam and beard goes back to the Last Prophet and beard has been said to be a part of the natural order.
+The association between Islam and beard goes back to the Prophet Muhammad "peace be upon him" and beard has been said to be a part of the natural order.
 It not only supports their faith it also promotes brotherhood in the real world.
 Especially with their Eid coming up, it is a time when Muslims come together as one and set all their differences aside.

-Eid-ul-Fitr is an important religious holiday celebrated by Muslims worldwide that marks the end of Ramadan, the Islamic holy month of fasting.
-It’s the day when the Islamic community breaks into colorful celebrations, throwing food festivals, performing music and spending time and exchanging gifts with friends and family.
+Eid-ul-Fitr and Eid-ul-Adha are important religious holidays celebrated by Muslims worldwide.
+Eid-ul-Fitr marks the end of Ramadan, the Islamic holy month of fasting and Eid-ul-Adha honors the willingness of Ibrahim (Abraham) to sacrifice his son, as an act of submission to God's command.
+These are the days when the Islamic community breaks into colorful celebrations, throwing food festivals, and spending time and exchanging gifts with friends and family.

 And what better gift to give to a Muslim man than a little love for the beard they hold so dear.